 Aaron told WISN 12 Sports that he didn’t watch the show and felt it was “a little inappropriate to talk publicly about family matters.”
 Just as the initial comments were starting to fade, it picked back up in a pretty nasty way.

 After the Paradise, California, wildfires in 2018, Aaron donated $1 million toward community relief and recovery efforts.
-It was well-received on social media, but not necessarily to Jordan, who wrote a scathing message on his Twitter account, @jrodgers11.
+It was well-received on social media, but not necessarily to Jordan, who wrote a scathing message on his Twitter account.

-Whether or not they are included in the rift, the entire family is involved and these kinds of things on social media are likely only a small glimpse into the situation.
+Whether or not they are included in the rift, the entire family is involved and these kinds of things on social media are likely only a small glimpse into the family estrangement.

 Jordan Rodgers was hired by ESPN in July 2016 to be a college football analyst on the SEC Network.
 He was in the SEC Saturday Night booth the following season and his role has expanded over the years.

-The 31-year-old Rodgers will have a “Kirk-Herbstreit-type position” on SEC Network, according to The Post.
+The now-32-year-old Rodgers has “Kirk-Herbstreit-type position” on SEC Network, according to The New York Post.
 Herbstreit, of course, is a big part of ESPN’s College GameDay each Saturday in the fall.

 SEC football is now his career focus.
-Breaking down touchdowns of Alabama, Auburn, Florida, LSU, Georgia, Tennessee during NCAA games will be his specialty.
+Breaking down touchdowns of Alabama, Auburn, Florida, LSU, Georgia, Tennessee during NCAA games are his specialty.

 Just don’t ask the SEC Network analyst about his NFL star brother.
 That’s personal information best kept between them.